 - APL: if your housing is subsidised by the State (e.g. accommodation in a university hall).
-APL is always paid to the landlord (owner, housing association, university hall, etc.) - ALF: only for couples married for less than 5 years (provided that they married when both spouses were aged under 40) or with dependent children. - ALS: for anyone not eligible for APL or ALF.
-This benefit is paid direct to the tenant but it may be paid to the landlord if the landlord requests this.
+APL is always paid to the landlord (owner, housing association, university hall, etc.).
+If your housing is not subsidised by the State, APL is paid to the tenant on the 5th of each months. - ALF: only for couples married for less than 5 years (provided that they married when both spouses were aged under 40) or with dependent children. - ALS: for anyone not eligible for APL or ALF.

 You cannot receive more than one of these benefits.

 CAF will decide which benefit you are entitled to based on your application.